Avgas: 91UL (or UL91)

 Hjelmco Oil first introduced unleaded Avgas grades in Europe in 2003, after its success with 80UL.
 This grade of Avgas is manufactured to meet ASTM D7547.
 Many common Lycoming engines are certified to run on this particular grade of Avgas, and Cessna has approved the use of this fuel in a large number of their piston fleet.
-This fuel is also useable in any aircraft in Europe or the United Kingdom where the engine is certified to use it, whether or not the airframe is certified to do so, too.
+This fuel is also usable in any aircraft in Europe or the United Kingdom where the engine is certified to use it, whether or not the airframe is certified to do so, too.

 93UL (Ethanol-free 93AKI automotive gasoline)

 The firm Airworthy AutoGas tested an ethanol-free 93 anti-knock index (AKI) premium auto gas on a Lycoming O-360-A4M in 2013.
 The fuel is certified under Lycoming Service Instruction 1070 and ASTM D4814.